 The primary differences between Transamerica's two term policies are their accelerated death benefits and the amount of coverage you may qualify for without a medical exam.
 While the Trendsetter LB policy has higher premiums than the Trendsetter Super Series, the difference is quite small unless you're a smoker or have health issues.

-The accelerated death benefit is included in every Trendsetter LB policy and can be triggered by a wide range of chronic, critical, and terminal illnesses, but only if you're diagnosed after purchasing coverage.
-So, for example, if you contracted cancer and needed a large amount of money to cover hospital bills and medication, you could choose to receive a portion of your policy’s death benefit immediately in order to cover the expenses.
-The different categories of illness are:
+The accelerated death benefit is included in every Trendsetter LB policy and can be triggered by a wide range of chronic, critical and terminal illnesses, but only if you're diagnosed after purchasing coverage.

-- Chronic illness - You are diagnosed with an illness and, for at least 3 months, are unable to perform 2 out of the six “Activities of Daily Living” without significant assistance: eating, bathing, getting dressed, using the toilet, walking, and being able to control your bowels/bladder).
+- Chronic illness: You are diagnosed with an illness and, for at least three months, are unable to perform two out of the six "activities of daily living" without significant assistance: eating, bathing, getting dressed, using the toilet, walking and controlling your bowels/bladder.
 Chronic illness can also refer to severe cognitive impairment that requires you to have substantial supervision in order to avoid health and safety risks.

 With Trendsetter LB, any of these conditions will allow you to accelerate your death benefit, though the amount depends on the severity of your illness.
 The maximum you can accelerate is 24% of the death benefit per year and 90% of the death benefit over your lifetime, up to $1.5 million.

-The Trendsetter Super Series includes the option for an accelerated death benefit if you have over $50,000 in coverage, but you can add this feature as a rider for smaller policies.
+The Trendsetter Super Series includes the option for an accelerated death benefit if you have more than $50,000 in coverage, but you can add this feature as a rider for smaller policies.
 With this policy, you can only accelerate death benefits if you get a terminal illness and the amount is limited to $250,000 or 75% of your death benefit (whichever is smaller).
-In addition, the option to accelerate death benefits is not available in Illinois, New Jersey, Pennsylvania, South Carolina, or Vermont.
+In addition, the option to accelerate death benefits is not available in Illinois, New Jersey, Pennsylvania, South Carolina or Vermont.

-If you're older or have health risks, we recommend the Trendsetter Super Series as you can not only save you money over the Trendsetter LB, but also get better quotes than you would from other major insurers.
+If you're older or have health risks, we recommend the Trendsetter Super Series because policyholders tend to save money compared to other major insurers.

 |Premiums||Level for length of coverage||Level for length of coverage||Level, only pay for 10 years||Level for length of coverage|